Keep Your Boat Afloat with Small Watercraft Insurance

 If you’re a boat owner, you know the old cliché about the happiest two days of your life: the day you buy your boat and the day you sell it.
 Let’s assume you’re reading this because you’re still in the Happy Day #1 mindset.
-If you own a sailboat or motorboat that’s 29 or fewer feet long, you’ll be a lot happier a whole lot longer if you have small boat insurance coverage.
-Here are some facts to help you when looking for boat insurance quotes.
+If you own a sailboat or motorboat that’s 29 or fewer feet long, you’ll be a lot happier a whole lot longer if you have small watercraft insurance coverage.
+Here are some facts to help you when looking for small watercraft insurance quotes.

 Your boat is not automatically covered by your homeowners insurance policy.
 Your homeowners policy may cover your boat while it’s parked on your property, and you can add additional coverage to you homeowners policy.
 The problem is that option may limit or even exclude things like salvage work, wreck removal or damages caused by pollution or environmental conditions.
 Dedicated boat insurance coverage gives you more control.